Configuring LDAP

 Parameters

-This section details the necessary identity provider settings within the portal.authentication configuration.
-It focuses exclusively on parameters that require customization based on your environment.
-Any other parameters not explicitly mentioned here can be configured as shown in the provided example.
+The table shows the needed identity provider settings in the portal.authentication configuration.
+It shows the parameters that require customization based on your environment.
+Any other parameters not mentioned here can be configured as shown in the provided example.

 ParameterDescription

-clientSecretClient secret for the Hybrid Manager authentication, use the default edb-postgres-ai-secret.
+clientSecretClient secret for HM authentication.
+Use the default edb-postgres-ai-secret.

 idpConnectorsEnter an array of data per IdP connector you want to use for authentication.
-Refer to the official Dex LDAP documentation for more guidance.
+See the Dex LDAP documentation for more guidance.

 idpConnectors.configConfiguration for the connection to the LDAP server.
 Use the format <ldap_server>:<ldap_server_port>.

 idpConnectors.config.bindDNDistinguished Name of the read-only admin user you created in Okta that Dex will use to communicate with the LDAP server.
-Also specify where Dex should look for this user in the LDAP server.
+Also specify where you want Dex to look for this user in the LDAP server.

 idpConnectors.config.bindPWPassword for the read-only admin user you created in Okta that Dex will use to communicate with the LDAP server.